A generalization of Rasmussen's invariant, with applications to surfaces in some four-manifolds: Introduction

 In this paper we build on the work of the fourth author in \cite{MW} to extend Khovanov-Lee homology to links in $\SSr$.
 We can work over any ring $R$ where $2$ is invertible.
 For links in $S^3$, we keep track of Lee's deformation of the Khovanov complex through a variable $t$, as in \cite{Kh2}; the result is a complex over $R[t]$, whose homology is denoted $\dKhnobrackets$.
 For links $L\subset \SSr$, we represent them by diagrams $D$ in the plane with $r$ one-handles attached, as on the left of Figure~\ref{fig:InsertTwists}.
 Given such a diagram and a vector $\vec k = (k_1, \dots, k_r) \in \Z^r$, we get a diagram $D(\vec k)$ (for a link in $S^3$) by inserting $k_j$ copies of the full twist in place of the $j^{\text{th}}$ one-handle.
 Provided that the homology class of the link is $2$-divisible, one can show that the deformed Khovanov-Lee homology $\dKh{D(\vec k)}$, after a suitable grading shift, stabilizes in every given degree by taking $k_1, \dots, k_r$ sufficiently large.
 We define $\dKh{D}$ to be the stable limit of $ \dKh{D(\vec k)}$.

 \begin{theorem} Let $D_1,D_2$ be two diagrams for an oriented link $L\subset M=\SSr$ such that $[L] \in H_1(M;\Z)$ is 2-divisible.
 Then the homologies $\dKh{D_1}$ and $\dKh{D_2}$ are isomorphic up to grading shifts.
-Furthermore, if $[L]=0\in H_*(M;\Z)$, then these gradings shifts are zero, so the deformed Khovanov-Lee homology $\dKh{L}$ is a well-defined link invariant, as a bi-graded module over $R[t]$. \end{theorem}
+Furthermore, if $[L]=0\in H_*(M;\Z)$, then these gradings shifts are zero, so the deformed Khovanov-Lee homology $\dKh{L}$ is a well-defined link invariant up to isomorphism, as a bi-graded module over $R[t]$. \end{theorem}

 In the following, we set $R =\Q$ for simplicity.
 If we set $t=1$ in the deformed Khovanov-Lee complex, and then take homology, we obtain Lee's homology $\Lh{L}$.
 The Lee homology of any link $L\subset S^3$ was computed in \cite{Lee}: it contains one copy of $\Q$ for each possible orientation $o$ of $L$, and is in fact generated by cycles $\s_o$ corresponding to oriented resolutions of $L$.
 For links in $\SSr$, we have the following calculation.